 Eligibility

 Graduates Eligible?
-No, participants cannot have graduated high school prior to program start
+No, high school graduates are not eligible to participate.

 Minimum GPA 3.0